-The next year, the founder appointed me to compete internationally where I eventually had my sponsored dive lessons plus new dive equipment.
+The year after, the founder appointed me to compete internationally where I eventually had my sponsored dive lessons plus new dive equipment.
 Just when you think things will never go right, it did for me.
 To top it off I almost won the competition, I finished right after UK.
 I got to dive in amazing sites and talk to different people about marine conservation.
 Not everyone is lucky enough and each day I do my best to prove that I earned it.
 They teased me as Pawikan (Filipino term for green sea turtle) when I was young.
 In a way, I am a turtle.
 I had to fight through a lot of things to make it into the waters.
 It took time for me to reach my nesting grounds and now I am back to lay new dreams.
 Whatever it is you dream of, have tremendous passion and perseverance, and everything will fall in the right place.

 Here are some of the sites where I already done some dives:

 Napantao, Southern Leyte